-Relying parties refers to third parties who trust the connecting relationship between the certificate subject name and public key.
-Relying parties shall use software that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines.
+Relying parties shall use software that is compliant with the ITU-T

+X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines.

 Relying parties must verify the validity of the certificate used based on the related CA certificate and certificate status information.
 After verifying the validity of the certificate, the certificate can be used for the following purposes: